 In what has been a tough year for the whole country, I am proud that we have been able to keep moving forward and kept our apprentices on track.
 Not only have we ensured that our previous groups have completed successfully, but we have recruited in 2020 and will continue to recruit throughout 2021.
 Our commitment to having a fantastic apprenticeship programme in collaboration with Morson Training is unwavering and I look forward to seeing our current and future recruits flourish.

-In September 2020, Morson Training took on 13 new rail apprentices which, upon completion of their course, will go on to become Vital operatives working on the Network Rail infrastructure.
+In September 2020, Morson Training took on 13 new rail apprentices who, upon completion of their course, will go on to become Vital operatives working on the Network Rail infrastructure.